Unaffordable lending

 Where there’s still an outstanding balance

-- remove all the interest and charges added on and make sure the balance is only made up of what was lent to you;
+- remove all the interest and charges added on and make sure the balance is only made up of what was lent to you, and

 - if this means you paid too much, then the extra should be refunded to you adding 8% simple interest.

-Sometimes there’ll still be an outstanding balance even after all adjustments have been made.
-And we’ll usually say that it isn’t unfair for you to pay this back.
-But there’ll be some rare instances where we don’t think this is fair.
-This’ll very much depend on what exactly has happened.
+Sometimes there’ll still be an balance to pay even after all adjustments have been made.
+And we’ll usually say it isn’t unfair for you to pay this back.
+But there’ll be some rare cases where we don’t think this is fair.
+This will very much depend on what exactly has happened.

 A borrower tells us she was provided with a loan she couldn't afford